Technical Assistance from National Labs

-This technical assistance helps Clean Cities coordinators, fleets, stakeholders, original equipment manufacturers, and fuel providers overcome obstacles to deploying alternative fuels and advanced vehicles and make informed choices to reduce their fuel consumption.
+Technical assistance provides problem-solving support to Clean Cities coalitions, fleets, stakeholders, original equipment manufacturers, and fuel providers to overcome obstacles to deploying alternative fuels and advanced vehicles and make informed choices to reduce their fuel consumption.

 Technical Problem Solving – Vehicle Operations: Issues can pertain to vehicle performance, drivability, safety, maintenance, driver acceptance, training, or best practices for implementation of alternative fuel vehicles at specific sites.